lzw108/lzw108.github.io/_pages/about.md

 News
 ======
+- **May 2025.** New preprint: "MMAFFBen: A Multilingual and Multimodal Affective Analysis Benchmark for Evaluating LLMs and VLMs" at [arXiv](https://arxiv.org/abs/2505.24423).
 - **May 2025.** Our paper "RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning based on Emotional Information" has been accepted by ACL 2025 (Main).
 - **May 2025.** New preprint: "ConspEmoLLM-v2: A robust and stable model to detect sentiment-transformed conspiracy theories" at [arXiv](https://arxiv.org/abs/2505.14917).
 - **Feb 2025.** Invited as a speaker at [ELLIS Workshop on Misinformation Detection](https://sites.google.com/view/ellis-mis2025).